Iron Canyon Fish Passage Project FAQ

 What is the timeline for this project?

-As of December 2023, we are currently in the design phase.
-30% Design is scheduled to be completed by Spring of 2024.
-At that time, much will be known about the conceptual design of the project (i.e., how much rock will need to be removed and how these rocks will be placed to create the hydraulics needed to construct a natural fishway).
-Technical documentation for environmental permitting is in progress with permitting expected to begin in Spring of 2024.
-100% Design and environmental permitting are scheduled to be completed by Fall of 2025, with site preparation beginning shortly after.
+We are currently in the design phase.
+30% of the design is complete.
+At this time, much is known about the conceptual design of the project (i.e., approximately how much rock will need to be removed and where rocks will be replaced to create hydraulic structures to construct a natural fishway).
+CEQA is complete, and NEPA is in progress.
+Technical documentation for environmental permitting is complete and environmental permitting is in progress.
+Design and environmental permitting are scheduled to be completed by Fall of 2025, with site preparation beginning shortly after.
 Once design is complete, we will know how many instream seasons (one or two – Summer of 2026 or Summer of 2026 and 2027) will be needed.
 Check back often for updated information.

 What will construction look like for this project?

-Preliminary Project Description to be updated as design process proceeds: Upper Park Road will require some modification to accommodate transportation of large equipment and material delivery (this will not include paving Upper Park Road).
+The Preliminary Project Description will be updated as the design process proceeds: The Upper Park Road will require some modification to accommodate transportation of large equipment and material delivery.
+As recommended by an engineer, modifications to Upper Park Road will involve vertical and horizontal curve modifications and selective removal or limbing of trees.
 At Parking Lot P, a temporary access road with a looped turnaround will need to be constructed to access the Contractor Use Area in which equipment and materials will be staged.
 Fabric will be laid over existing grade and filled with all-weather rock.
-Within the Contractor Use Area, 2 or 3 crane pads will be constructed using the same approach as the temporary access road.
+Within the Contractor Use Area, two crane pads will be constructed using the same approach as the temporary access road.
 Prior to instream work, any rockfall hazards will be mitigated using various techniques.
 A temporary dewatering system will be installed to bypass stream flows around the site during construction.
 Boulders identified to be removed from the stream channel will be hoisted out of the canyon by a 350-ton crane on the north side of the canyon.
-Boulders that are too heavy to be removed in one piece will either be dry jackleg drilled or rocks-split into manageable sizes.
-Some boulders removed will be placed back in the channel to form hydraulic structures that will create a natural step-pool fishway.
+Boulders that are too heavy to be removed in one piece will either be dry jackleg drilled or line-split into manageable sizes.
+Some boulders removed will be replaced in the channel to form hydraulic structures designed to create a natural step-pool fishway.
+In total, approximately 550 feet of instream work will be performed.

 How long will construction last?